 With these steps, you can check how many charging cycles your MacBook has accumulated.

 When your Mac battery is not charging if you put it onto your charger, then this is yet another issue that plagues many MacBook users.
 During laptop repair, most of them mention that they expect their batteries to recharge once they hook them up to their chargers for an extended period.
 However, they come back to find that their MacBooks are nearly dead as they wish to use them again.

 Don’t stay in constant fear and get your Mac battery replaced.
-It’s an opportunity to begin charging it up like usual again.
+There is nothing to feel skeptical about if you need to replace the battery.
+It’s an opportunity to begin charging it up like normal again.

 - Random Shutdowns

 If your MacBook often shuts down without any warning, then this could be due to many reasons.

 In certain instances, we have observed that there might be a program on your device that is leading to shutdowns.
 However, there might also be an issue with your battery that is preventing your MacBook from functioning normally.